Affordable mobile digital amateur radio communication

 be sure to look for radios complying with digital protocol ETSI TS102 361-1.-2.-3.

 In order to operate correctly, every DMR radio requires programming to instruct the radio on how to access local repeaters.

-This includes frequencies, time slots, etc. As a service to its members, ARPSC provides a TYT MD-380 compatible "code-plug" which is configured
+This includes frequencies, time slots, etc. As a service to its members, ARPSC provides a TYT MD-380 and CS-800D compatible "code-plugs" which are configured

 If you would like to configure your radio manually, the ARPSC DMR repater is configured as follows: